Darrenfisherlol/DotNet-CoffeeShop/README.md

 ## Cofe Shop

-.Net application to learn more about full stack dev and showcase a CRUD coffee shop application.
+Cofe Shop is a MVC .Net application that I created to learn more about full stack dev and showcase a "store" like application.

-Goal: Make an app like Starbucks and allow people to order drinks
+Goal: Make a MVC .Net app like Dunkin Donuts/Starbucks that allows people to order drinks.
+Make a "manager view" to showcase analytics / the backend.

 ---